rocketbot-cl/Google-SpreadSheets/README.md

 # Google SpreadSheet

-Módulo para manejar Google SpreadSheet desde Rocketbot
+Module to handle Google SpreadSheet from Rocketbot

-## Howto install this module
+## How to install this module

 __Download__ and __install__ the content in 'modules' folder in Rocketbot path